Agua de Piña (pineapple water fresca)

-Agua de piña, aka, pineapple water, in glasses with ice and garnished with pineapple chunks.
+Agua de piña, also known as pineapple agua fresca, in glasses with ice and garnished with pineapple chunks.

 Wash thoroughly the pineapple (piña) with a brush under running water to remove all dirt from it.